sho-87/cognitive-battery/README.md

 * **Numpy**
   - Included with Anaconda.
 Otherwise, install using pip (`pip install numpy`)
 * **Pygame**
   - Downloadable from the [Pygame website](http://www.pygame.org/download.shtml).
-If you installed 64bit Python, you will need to download the 64bit Pygame binaries from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame) and install using pip (`pip install <download filename>`)
+If you installed 64bit Python, you will need to download the 64bit Pygame binaries from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame) and install using pip (`pip install <filename>`)
 * **PyQT4**
   - Full release downloadable from the [PyQT4 website](https://www.riverbankcomputing.com/software/pyqt/download)